AlfonsoJLuna/chip8swemu/README.md

 ## Building on Windows

-1. Install MinGW and add its bin folder to your `PATH` system variable
+1. [Download](http://tdm-gcc.tdragon.net/download) and install the TDM-GCC compiler suite.
+Be sure you check `Add to PATH` during instalation.
 2. Clone or download this repository
-3. [Download](https://www.libsdl.org/download-2.0.php) SDL2 development libraries for MinGW and extract them to `chip8swemu/libraries/SDL2-2.0.4/...`
+3. [Download](https://www.libsdl.org/download-2.0.php) SDL 2.0.4 development libraries for MinGW and extract them to `chip8swemu/libraries/SDL2-2.0.4/...`
-4. [Download](https://github.com/ocornut/imgui/releases) imgui source code and place it in `chip8swemu/libraries/imgui/`
+4. [Download](https://github.com/ocornut/imgui/releases) imgui 1.49 source code and place it in `chip8swemu/libraries/imgui/`
 6. Open a command prompt and type: `mingw32-make`